-The Fiscal year 2014-2015 budget relied on the anticipation of moderate increases in property and payroll taxes and licenses and fees.
-Actual revenue categories were more than budgeted amounts by \$561,997.
-In addition, actual expenditures were under budgeted appropriations, by \$386,766 for a combined increase in fund balance over the budget.
+The fiscal year 2015-2016 budget relied, as the City's budget has in the past, on the anticipation of moderate increases in property and payroll taxes and licenses and fees.
+Actual revenue categories were exceeded budgeted amounts by \$944,035.
+In addition, actual expenditures were under budgeted appropriations, by \$346,950.